-The NVQB in Tour Guiding Level 2 is aimed at persons who provide tour guiding services in a variety of tourism industry sectors.
-Guides at this level usually conduct tours at specific sites (including attractions, cultural and heritage sites, tourist precincts, marine and national parks, distilleries, etc.) or multiple locations (tour bus/van scenic rides or on board day cruise vessels).
+The NVQB in Tour Guiding Level 3 is aimed at persons who provide tour guiding services in a variety of tourism industry sectors.
+Guides at this level usually supervise those persons who conduct tours at specific sites (including attractions, cultural and heritage sites, tourist precincts, marine and national parks, distilleries, etc.) or multiple locations (tour bus/van scenic rides or on board day cruise vessels).